nikosdion/lightning/README.md

-# Lightning
+# Lightning for Dionysopoulos.me

-Joomla 4 template using HiQ CSS
+Joomla 4 template using HiQ CSS for Dionysopoulos.me

-## Download
-You can download the latest version here: https://github.com/C-Lodder/lightning/releases
+Based on the [Lightning](https://github.com/C-Lodder/lightning/releases) template by Charlie Lodder/

 ## Browser Support